 The End of Innocence

-1996 began with anticipation—Angela’s birth in February, and Bernie’s wedding to John.
-Bernie, Terry’s sister, was preparing to marry a genuinely lovely guy.
-On the darker side, Malachy’s health was failing.
+1996 began with anticipation—Angela's birth in February and Bernie's wedding to John.
+Bernie, Terry's sister, was preparing to marry John Abbott, a genuinely lovely man.
+On the darker side, Malachy's health was failing.

 At some point, we moved from Valentine Farm to Nooitgedacht.
-I can’t recall why, but it was just before Angie was born.
-Around that time, I decided—in a fit of hubris—to buy a Land Rover Discovery.
-Niels had one, and I fancied myself a successful businessman, so I thought I deserved one too.
+I can't recall exactly why, but it was just before Angie was born.
+Around that time, in a fit of hubris, I decided to buy a Land Rover Discovery.
+Niels had one, and I fancied myself a successful businessman who deserved one too.
 I cringe now at the ego and naïveté of that moment.
 The truth was less glamorous: the business was still fledgling, dependent on one big client in Finland and a handful of retail outlets.

-Nevertheless, I went ahead—drove to Johannesburg to pick up the top-of-the-line ES petrol model, all bells and whistles—for R267,000, on hire purchase through the company.
-As soon as I hit the last 16 kilometres of dirt road to Nooitgedacht, I got two flat tyres.
+Nevertheless, I went ahead—drove to Johannesburg to pick up the top-of-the-line ES petrol model, all bells and whistles, for R267,000 on hire purchase through the company.
+As soon as I hit the last sixteen kilometres of dirt road to Nooitgedacht, I got two flat tyres.
 Factory tyres—absolute rubbish.
-The Land Rover turned out to be a disaster; something was always going wrong.
+That Land Rover turned out to be a disaster; something was always breaking.
+The hubris of that purchase would come back to bite me for many years.

-Angie’s birth on 9 February—that was pure delight.
+Angie's birth on 9 February was pure delight.
 Graham Naylor, the same doctor who delivered Mikey, brought her into the world.
-Terry and I stayed in Linden with her mom and increasingly ill father until she was well enough to travel to Nooitgedacht.
+Terry and I stayed in Linden with her mom and increasingly ill dad until she was well enough to travel to Nooitgedacht.

 And then, ashamed as I still am to admit it, I told Terry I had to get back to Lydenburg to pay wages the next day.
-I could have made another plan, but I didn’t.
+I could have made another plan, but I didn't.
 I wanted to escape the sadness.
-It wasn’t obvious that Malachy would die that night—so I drove.
+It wasn't obvious that Malachy would die that night, so I left.
 The next morning, Terry called to say her father had passed.
-I hadn’t been there to support her.
+She didn't blame me, but I blamed myself.
+I hadn't been there to support her.

 Even now, all these years later, I wonder: if I'd stayed, might things have turned out differently?
 I'll never know.